cold-flatwhite/FinalProject2024/README.md

 ## Data model and Collections
 Our data model consists of the following three collections:
 1. **users** - Stores basic user information such as name, address, email, and location.
-2. **providers** - Stores detailed information about service providers, including name, experience, services offered, open for work status, and profile image.
+2. **providers** - Stores detailed information about service providers, including experience, services offered, open for work status, and profile image.
 3. **orders** - Stores detailed information about orders, including request content, date, user ID, provider ID, and order status.